-The virtual conference will start out with a one hour keynote speech discussing the history of discrimination and injustice in reproductive healthcare and current implications.
-The keynote will be followed by three hour-long sessions, with three sessions running concurrently each hour.
+The virtual conference will start out with a one-hour keynote speech discussing the two-spirit identity and history of sexuality within Native American populations .
+The keynote will be followed by three hour-long sessions, with two sessions running concurrently each hour.
 Conference attendees will have the option to choose which of these sessions they would like to attend.
 Sessions will be recorded with permission of the presenter(s) and distributed to conference attendees after the event so they may view sessions that they were unable to attend.
-Current sessions planned include an underrepresented minority physician panel, approaching contraception in teenagers identifying as LGBTQ+, an abortion provision overview, a panel of trans individuals discussing their healthcare experiences, disparities in breastfeeding, PrEP/PEP provision, education about intersex individuals, second trimester abortion, and a faith and reproductive choice panel.
+Current sessions planned include a Post-Roe Oklahoma panel, rural reproductive health, reproductive healthcare in patients with disabilities, reproductive health inequities within minority populations, home births and midwives, and perinatal substance use.

 Thank you for your interest in helping us create a conference that is both meaningful and inclusive, creating a safe space for students to learn about disparities and sensitive topics in reproductive healthcare.